brianstittsr/windsurf_APGM_V3/README-VERCEL-FIXES.md

 2. **Suspense Boundary Missing for useSearchParams()**
    - Fixed the error: `useSearchParams() should be wrapped in a suspense boundary at page "/quick-deposit"`
+   - Fixed the error: `useSearchParams() should be wrapped in a suspense boundary at page "/quick-deposit/success"`
-   - Added proper Suspense boundary in QuickDepositPage
+   - Added proper Suspense boundary in both QuickDepositPage and QuickDepositSuccessPage

 ## Files Modified